AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.PBRSpec.md

 ### Vertical-Layering Transmittance

 Every BSDF defines a **vertical-layering transmittance** $T_o$: the fraction of incident light that passes through the BSDF to reach the layers beneath it, when the BSDF is used as the top input of a [&lt;layer>](#node-layer) node.
-Like the directional albedo, the transmittance is evaluated for a fixed exitant direction $\omega_o$.
+Like the directional albedo, the transmittance is evaluated for a fixed exitant direction $\omega_o$; it is a color quantity, with each channel taking a value in $[0, 1]$.
 All BSDFs in the PBS library are therefore layerable, with the transmittance of each elemental BSDF taking one of two forms:

-* **Interface BSDFs** — [&lt;dielectric_bsdf>](#node-dielectric-bsdf), [&lt;generalized_schlick_bsdf>](#node-generalized-schlick-bsdf), and [&lt;sheen_bsdf>](#node-sheen-bsdf) — represent thin interfaces and coatings that transmit all of the energy they do not reflect, giving $T_o = 1 - E_o$, where the directional albedo is evaluated over the node's reflection lobes alone, so that light transmitted rather than reflected by a transmissive scatter mode continues to the layers beneath.
+* **Interface BSDFs** — [&lt;dielectric_bsdf>](#node-dielectric-bsdf), [&lt;generalized_schlick_bsdf>](#node-generalized-schlick-bsdf), and [&lt;sheen_bsdf>](#node-sheen-bsdf) — represent thin interfaces and coatings that transmit all of the energy they neither reflect nor absorb, giving $T_o = 1 - E_o$, where the directional albedo is evaluated over the node's reflection lobes alone, so that light transmitted rather than reflected by a transmissive scatter mode continues to the layers beneath.

 * **Opaque BSDFs** — [&lt;oren_nayar_diffuse_bsdf>](#node-oren-nayar-diffuse-bsdf), [&lt;burley_diffuse_bsdf>](#node-burley-diffuse-bsdf), [&lt;conductor_bsdf>](#node-conductor-bsdf), [&lt;subsurface_bsdf>](#node-subsurface-bsdf), [&lt;translucent_bsdf>](#node-translucent-bsdf), and [&lt;chiang_hair_bsdf>](#node-chiang-hair-bsdf) — reflect, scatter, or absorb all of the light reaching them, transmitting none through the lobe itself.
 For these nodes the `weight` input $w$ acts as a statistical coverage of the surface, with the covered fraction fully occluding lower layers and the uncovered fraction passing light through unchanged, giving $T_o = 1 - w$.

+The directional albedo of an interface BSDF is evaluated for this purpose with the node's physical Fresnel reflectance alone, omitting non-physical color inputs such as the `tint` of [&lt;dielectric_bsdf>](#node-dielectric-bsdf) and the `color` of [&lt;sheen_bsdf>](#node-sheen-bsdf).
+These inputs attenuate only the scattered response, exactly as in the [&lt;multiply>](#node-multiply) node, and the energy they remove is classified as absorption within the interface rather than transmission to the base.
+In contrast, the Schlick reflectance inputs of [&lt;generalized_schlick_bsdf>](#node-generalized-schlick-bsdf) parameterize the physical Fresnel curve itself, and thus contribute to a color-valued transmittance for that node, as does the Airy reflectance of a [thin-film](#thin-film-iridescence) interface.

 An opaque BSDF with a weight of zero is thus completely transparent with respect to vertical layering, while an opaque BSDF with a weight of one fully occludes its base, and layering an opaque BSDF over a base is equivalent to a [&lt;mix>](#node-mix) of the two BSDFs with the coverage as the mixing weight.
 Since [&lt;chiang_hair_bsdf>](#node-chiang-hair-bsdf) has no `weight` input, it takes on an implicit unit coverage.

 The nodes that combine and modify BSDFs — [&lt;mix>](#node-mix), [&lt;layer>](#node-layer), [&lt;add>](#node-add), and [&lt;multiply>](#node-multiply) — compose the transmittances of their inputs, as given in each node's section, so the vertical-layering transmittance is well-defined for any graph of BSDF nodes.
-These composition rules define the reference transmittance-scaling model, and targets that directly simulate light transport through the layer stack may refine them, for example by accounting for multiple reflections between layers.
-For an energy-conserving BSDF, the directional albedo of the reflection lobes never exceeds the occluded fraction of incident light, $E_o \leq 1 - T_o$, ensuring that vertical layering preserves energy conservation.
+These composition rules define the reference transmittance-scaling model.
+Within this model, the transmittance $T_o$ serves as a fixed-exitant-direction approximation of the ideal pass-through factor $P(\omega_i, \omega_o)$ of the layered microfacet model of Weidlich and Wilkie[^Weidlich2007], in which light reaching the base is attenuated along both its incident and exitant paths through the top layer.
+Targets that directly simulate light transport through the layer stack may refine the reference model accordingly, for example by evaluating the pass-through of each layer bidirectionally, or by accounting for multiple reflections between layers.

+For an energy-conserving BSDF, the directional albedo of the reflection lobes never exceeds the occluded fraction of incident light, $E_o \leq 1 - T_o$, with any difference between the two sides representing energy absorbed by the BSDF.
+This invariant ensures that vertical layering preserves energy conservation.

 ### Thin-Film Iridescence